PayPal fees calculator

 If you’re finding calculating PayPal seller fees confusing, we have a calculator available that works out how much you will pay in fees (and how much you should ask for to cover those fees!).

-Should PayPal be used for your freelance business?
+Should you use PayPal for your freelance business?

 PayPal is reliable and globally recognized, making it a great option for freelancers.
-There are a range of advantages that come with using PayPal, including:
+It offers several advantages, including:

 If you’re operating within the US, the fee for receiving money is 2.9% of the transaction plus a flat fee of $0.30.